 Your Cornerstone System With No Governance: A House With No Foundation

 Still, trying to figure out how to use all the capabilities of your Cornerstone solution?
 Are you a one-person band trying to do it all yourself, or are there too many cooks in your kitchen?
-Many Cornerstone clients struggle with the appropriate way to harness the power of their solution without getting distracted by all the options available to your organization.
+Many Cornerstone clients struggle with the appropriate way to harness the power of their solution without getting distracted by all the options available to their organization.
 Creating a solid foundation with a robust governance approach can bring a semblance of structure to the many needs of your business owners, administrators, and learners using your solution.

 Why is good governance important?